nick-wallingford/checkers/README.md

 AI project to play checkers.

 Can be compiled on most *nix based systems with the `make` command.

 A debug build for use with GDB or Valgrind can be built with `make debug`.
 Diagnostics for average branch factor can be enabled with `CXXFLAGS=-DMEASURE_BRANCHING_FACTOR make`

-Requirements: ncurses, a c++11 compiler, make.
-Compiling on empress requires no additional steps other than `make`.

 The application can be run with ./checkers, displaying a usage summary.
 A game vs the AI can be played with `./checkers --game`.
 The user will be prompted